-This function allows you to geocode addresses and return the corresponding spatial object.
+Geocodes addresses and returns the corresponding spatial object.
+The

 Usage